SathvikHaridasu/KIBO/readme.md

-# Kibo — Voice Maps (Gemini)
+# Wall-E — Voice Maps (Gemini)

-Kibo is a voice-first, Gemini-powered mapping and robot control dashboard.
+Wall-E is a voice-first, Gemini-powered mapping and robot control dashboard.
 It combines advanced voice interaction, real-time computer vision, and intuitive navigation for seamless human-robot collaboration.

 ---